 Professional development and implementation support for special education service providers

 Identification, review, and evaluation of evidence-based practices for individuals with ASD

 Dr. Hume has worked with children and young adults on the autism spectrum for almost 30 years in a variety of capacities, including a home program therapist, teacher, trainer, consultant, CrossFit coach, and researcher.
-She was a classroom teacher for seven years working primarily with students on the autism spectrum, and has worked with the UNC TEACCH Autism Program as a trainer for professionals in the field.
+She was a classroom teacher for seven years working primarily with students on the autism spectrum and is a Certified Advanced Consultant with the UNC TEACCH Autism Program.